 End and Enchanted April, Marisa Tomei's nomination was based on her portrayal of the continuously chattering Mona Lisa Vito in the lightweight comedy My Cousin Vinny.

-However, nothing about these rumored scenarios was true, or even could be true.
+Moreover, nothing about these rumored scenarios could possibly have been true.
 As the Academy has explained many times, two officials from the accounting firm of Price Waterhouse (the official tabulators of the Academy Award ballots) have been stationed in the wings at every Academy Awards ceremony since 1953 just in case such a situation should arise.
 If a wrong name were ever read, one of the officials would immediately step up to the podium and announce the correct winner.

 Additionally, Palance simply could not have read the wrong name from the teleprompter screen, because the winners' names are never displayed there: during every "And the Oscar goes to ..." point in the ceremony, the teleprompter displays only the stage directions of (ENVELOPE) and (ANNOUNCE WINNER) to the presenters.
 This process both ensures that presenters have to look down and examine the contents of their envelopes before announcing winners (so that the envelopes don't appear to be irrelevant props), and it helps guarantee the secrecy of the results (because someone who managed to sneak a look at the teleprompter script in advance would not be able to glean anything about the winners' identities).
 Moreover, it's clear from the video clip of this sequence that Jack Palance wasn't looking at a teleprompter when he announced the winner; he clearly was reading from the card enclosed in the official envelope.